mkushnir/mrksvnup/README.md

 RA protocol][1], [WebDAV][6], and the [svndiff1][2] editor.
 The supported
 transports are currently restricted to the _svn://_ and _http://_ only.
 The utility behaves more like a traditional svn client.
-It tracks the latest checked out revision in a dotfile in the root directory.
+It tracks the last checked out revision in a dotfile in the root directory.
 It then can update to a different revision _relative to the current one_ using svndiff documents downloaded from the server.
 When it's done on a regular basis, it's really fast.
 The utility doesn't delete files not being